 The governors and staff of Castle Hill are committed to providing the very best quality education for students.
 Underpinning this is a commitment to continuous improvement through a cycle or target setting and review which is set out in a detailed and rigorous School Development Plan.
 This identifies our priorities for the year and drives our self-review and staff appraisal process.

 At Castle Hill we take professional development very seriously and strive to ensure all of our teaching staff are given opportunities to develop their teaching and leadership skills.
 We also offer a real career pathway for our teaching assistants and strive to nurture and develop talent.
-Five of our current teachers began with us as teaching assistants and another two are currently following degree courses with a view to progressing to Qualified Teacher Status.
+Nine of our current teachers began with us as teaching assistants and another two are currently following degree courses with a view to progressing to Qualified Teacher Status.
 Castle Hill is also a member of The Altius Alliance, a group of South Manchester primary and secondary schools committed to training the teachers of tomorrow.

 A full audit of last year's School Development Plan can be viewed here: